History of African presence in London: Post-war period

 In 1962, the Commonwealth Immigrants Act was passed in by the government, along with a succession of other laws in 1968, 1971, and 1981 that severely restricted the entry of Black Caribbean immigrants into the United Kingdom.
 In 1975, a new voice emerged for the Black population of London; his name was David Pitt and he brought a new voice to the House of Lords.
 He spoke against racism and for equality in regards to all residents of Britain.
 At the 1987 general election, the first-ever Black British MPs were elected to the House of Commons; Diane Abbott for Hackney North and Stoke Newington, Bernie Grant for Tottenham and Paul Boateng for Brent South.
-All were candidates from the Labour Party, and out of these three people; Abbott was the first Black British woman to be elected to the House of Commons.
+All were elected for seats in London and all were candidates for from the Labour Party.
+Out of these three people; Abbott was the first Black British woman to be elected to the House of Commons, and the only one out of these three candidates to remain a continuous sitting MP to the present day.

-By the end of the 20th century, the number of Black Londoners numbered half a million, according to the 1991 UK Census.
-An increasing number of these Black Londoners were London, or British-born.
-Even with this growing population and the first black peoples elected to the UK Parliament, many argue that there was still discrimination and a socio-economic imbalance in London among the Black community.
-In 1992, the number of Black members in Parliament increased to six and in 1997, they increased their numbers to nine.
-There are still many problems that Black Londoners face; the new global and high-tech information revolution is changing the urban economy and some argue that it is driving unemployment rates among Blacks up relative to non-Blacks, something which, it is argued, threatens to erode the progress made thus far.
+By the end of the 20th century, the number of Black Londoners numbered half a million, according to the 1991 UK census.
+An increasing number of these Black Londoners were London-born, or British-born.
+Even with this growing population and the first black members elected to the UK Parliament, many argue that there was still discrimination and a socio-economic imbalance in London amongst the Black community.
+In 1992, the number of Black members in Parliament doubled from three to six and in 1997, this was tripled from a decade previously to nine.
+There are still many problems that Black Londoners face; the new global and high-tech information revolution is changing the urban economy and some argue that it is driving unemployment rates among Blacks, higher relative to non-Blacks, something which, it is argued, threatens to erode the progress made thus far.

 As of June 2007, the Black population of London was 802,300, equivalent to 10.6% of the population of London; 4.3% of Londoners are Caribbean, 5.5% of Londoners are African and a further 0.8% are from other black backgrounds including American and Latin American.
 There are also 117,400 people who are mixed black and white.
-At the 2011 UK Census, the total Black population of London stood at 1,088,640 or 13.3% of the population.
+At the 2011 UK census, the total Black population of London stood at 1,088,640 or 13.3% of the population.